IsabelChong/RaspiTAR/README.md

 ### RaspiTAR 🍒
-RaspiTAR stands for Raspberyy-Pi based Temperature Attendance Recorder.
+RaspiTAR stands for Raspbery-Pi based Temperature Attendance Recorder.
 The objective of this project is to first reduce the cost of temperature crowd screening systems and enhance school attendance record systems in light of the pandemic.